Arutselvan/moving_average_crossover/README.md

-# Moving average crossover strategy
+# Moving average crossover

-Devising a moving average crossover strategy and backtest a portfolio
+A simple script to backtest the moving average crossover strategy

 ## Getting Started